pkp/pkp-docs/admin-guide/en/index.md

 - Modify file permissions on your web server
 - Configure a cron job on your web server
 - Manage file storage and memory limits on your web server
-- Configure and run an email server
 - Configure a SSL certificate for your domain

 If you are unfamiliar with some of these topics, you may be able to learn by following tutorials on the web.
-However, if you are not familiar with deploying applications to a web server, we recommend that you find technical support for your project.
+However, if you do not know how to deploy applications to a web server, we recommend that you find technical support for your project.
 This may be available through your research institution, a library publishing service, or a paid service provider like PKP's [Publishing Services](https://pkp.sfu.ca/hosting).

 ---